MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ## entityview

 Loads a given Dataverse view, by name or ID.
-The properties of the view ߝ view column metadata, paginated result records, etc. can then be accessed using an [entityview object](liquid-objects.md#entityview) that will be available within the tag block.
+The properties of the view ߝ view column metadata, paginated result records, etc. can then be accessed using an [entityview object](liquid-objects.md#entityview) that is available within the tag block.

-If the view is loaded successfully, the content within the block will be rendered.
-If the view isn't found, the block content won't be rendered.
+If the view is loaded successfully, the content within the block is rendered.
+If the view isn't found, the block content isn't rendered.

 ```
 {% entityview logical_name:'contact', name:"Active Contacts" %}